MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/requestFocus.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-Shows a notification indicator on a given session if the session is not focused.
+Shows a notification indicator on a session if the session is not in focus.

 ## Syntax